Dylanex1/NBA-2025-Project-/Stages/Stage_4/Queries.md

 11. List the players name and PTS in a game that have a height over 6ft 5in and play the position of center
     - Maybe filter by a couple shooting positions that should have high points
 12. Return the win % from a home team to another team thats on the visitor side
+13. list the coaches who have made it to the 2024-2025 season playoffs and have a overall playoff win % greater than the user input, order coach's from playoff win % from best to worst

 ## justifications